 With that said, this time I wasn’t going to waste the damn buttermilk.
 I surfed to epicurious.com, typed in buttermilk, and this was the first recipe that came up.
 Usually, I need to sift for a while, but nope, this was right up my alley, especially after all the rich holiday food still clogging every artery, organ, pore etc. I was not disappointed – you have to try these, and it’s truly, truly nowhere near as fattening as it tastes.
 INDULGE!

 Now to the fun part – my GIVEAWAY – YAY!
-I’m starting slow, as I don’t want to overdo it since it’s my first one, and I’m NOT Pioneer Woman (obviously).
-This isn’t stuff sent to me by a company because they want a product plug (not that there’s anything wrong with that) to a bagillion readers, (Kitchen Aid Mixers!
-She gives away Kitchen Aid mixers to her readers – and that’s just the tip of the iceberg!), this is from my humble, little kitchen, just something I want to give away because, well, friends and family give me a lot of food and kitchen related stuff as gifts, and as mentioned above, I’ll never use it all…so who better to pass it on to than my fellow food fanatics?
+I’m starting slow, as I don’t want to overdo it, since it’s my first one.
+This isn’t stuff sent to me by a company to plug, this is from my humble, little kitchen.
+It’s simply something I want to give away because, well, friends and family give me a lot of food and kitchen related stuff as gifts, and as mentioned above, I’ll never use it all…so who better to pass it on to than my fellow food fanatics?